bauer-group/IP-HargassnerIntegration/docs/ADDING_FIRMWARE.md

 **Cause:** Parameter not found in telnet message

 **Solution:**

 - Enable debug logging
 - Check logs for message length: `Parsed message with X values`
-- Verify DAQ file is from the same boiler you're connecting to
+- Verify the DAQ file is from the same boiler you're connecting to
 - Some parameters may not be available on all configurations

 ### Issue: Wrong sensor values